saras-daton/AmazonSellerCentral/README.md

 	- Time Zone Conversion (Optional) - Raw Tables data created at Marketplace/Store/Account level may have data in local timezone of the corresponding marketplace/store/account.
 DateTime values that are in local timezone are standardized by converting to specified timezone using input offset hours.

 #### Prerequisite
-Daton Integrations for  - {{Amazon Seller Partner}}, Exchange Rates(Optional, if currency conversion is not required)
+Daton Integrations for  - Amazon Seller Partner
+						- Exchange Rates(Optional, if currency conversion is not required)

 # Installation & Configuration